Tuition and Application Fees

 The following fees apply for the academic year 2021/2022.
 The tuition fees vary depending on the school and programme.
 The tuition fee will be charged in advance for each semester (30 ECTS).

-Read more about regulations for application and tuition fees
+Read more about the Regulations for fees here:

 Jönköping International Business School